Church Worship Resources

 Monica Heard led our worship on Sunday 29th May, and challenged us about our faith.
 What does it mean to have faith, how do we trust Jesus, especially at times of challenge?
 Can we be a Christian away from a church and it’s fellowship, and how does our shared faith affect the ways in which we behave?
 Hear some of her thoughts in the sermon here.

-Rev Loraine Mellor took the story of the Samaritan woman at the well, asking Jesus for a drink.
+At the start of June, Rev Loraine Mellor took the story of the Samaritan woman at the well, asking Jesus for a drink.
 You can hear the lesson read here, and listen to how she interpreted the message for us, beginning by looking at the picture she brought along with her, and ending by inviting us all to come forward a take a drink of the life giving water from Jesus.